microsoft/dotnet-framework-docker/README.md

 # How to use these Images

+These images are based on [Windows Containers][win-containers].
+You need to be Windows 10 or Windows Server 2016 to use them.

 ## Deploying a .NET Framework 4.x application with Docker

-It is easy to create a Docker image including a .NET Framework 4.x application.
-You can try the instructions below or check out the [.NET Framework 4.6.2 Docker sample](https://github.com/Microsoft/dotnet-framework-docker-samples) if you want to try a pre-made version that's ready go.
+It is easy to create a Docker image for a .NET Framework 4.x application.
+You can try the instructions below or check out the [.NET Framework 4.6.2 Docker sample](https://github.com/Microsoft/dotnet-framework-docker-samples/tree/master/dotnetapp-4.6.2) if you want to try a pre-made version that's ready go.

 1. Build your application in Visual Studio or at the command line.
-2. Add the following Dockerfile file to your project.
-You will need to change the `dotnetapp.exe` string to your app name.
-The Dockerfile assumes that your app is built to the `bin\Release` directory`.
+2. Add a `Dockerfile` file with the following content to your project.
+You will need to change the `dotnetapp.exe` string, below, to your app name.
+The Dockerfile assumes that your app is built to the `bin\Release` directory.
 Please update your Dockerfile as appropriate.

 ```Dockerfile
 FROM microsoft/dotnet-framework:4.6.2